-Even on condition of having regular unprotected intercourse, if a couple in which the female partner ages under 35 fails to conceive in 12 months (or after 6 months, if the woman is over 35) they are advised to undergo a detailed fertility screening to reveal causes that could be affecting their reproductive ability.
+Despite the fact of having regular unprotected intercourse, if a couple in which the female partner is aged under 35 fails to conceive in 12 months (or after 6 months, if the woman is over 35) they are advised to undergo a detailed fertility screening to reveal causes that could be affecting their reproductive ability.
 Up to 50% of all episodes are related to male infertility factors.

 The first step in the evaluation of male infertility is to obtain a thorough medical, reproductive and urological history.
 Then, to receive a thorough physical examination to evaluate the pelvic organs — the penis, testicles, prostate and scrotum.
 However, the cornerstone of the male infertility work-up is the semen analysis (to evaluate the sperm quantity and quality).

 Additionally, other specific tests for male infertility diagnosis include:

 - Post-ejaculatory urine sample (a post-ejaculatory urinalysis should be performed in a case having an ejaculate volume ＜ 1.0 ml- to exclude retrograde ejaculation.
 It’s important to rule out an improper or incomplete collection or a very short abstinence interval).

 - Blood tests to evaluate hormone levels (Testosterone (T), follicle stimulating hormone (FSH), lutenizing hormone (LH), prolactin (PRL), thyroid stimulating hormone (TSH), and sex hormone-binding globulin).

 - MAR test (Mixed Antiglobulin Reaction test is used to diagnose immunological infertility)

 - Genetic tests to identify chromosomal defects (Y-chromosome microdeletions), genetic diseases (Klinefelter’s syndrome) or a number of other possible genetic mutations).